Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 Explain the following to students:

-- You continue in your role as security analyst at Wonka Corp, investigating the insider employee potentially selling secret recipes to Slugworth Corp.
+- You continue in your role as security analyst at Candy Corp, investigating the insider employee potentially selling secret recipes to Sugar Corp.

-- Your manager at Wonka has identified two possible insiders who may be working with Slugworth: Henry and Ruth.
+- Your manager at Candy has identified two possible insiders who may be working with Sugar Corp: Henry and Ruth.

 - Your manager has quickly pulled some files from Henry and Ruth's computers, without their knowledge.